 Rock Climbing Closer To The Capital

 Kucke Planine is a series of mountains northeast of the capital and is a popular way to spend a few days out of the city as a break.
 The highest peak, Surdup Peak, is the big hitter.
 Several slightly smaller ones are fantastic for climbing, with two lakes to visit, Bukumirsko Lake and Rikavacko Lake.

 The concrete 365-meter-long Đurđevića Tara Bridge spans the Tara River in northern Montenegro.
 Consisting of five arches, it towers 172 meters above the river below; at the time, it was completed as the largest concrete vehicle bridge in Europe.
 Nowadays, it’s a popular destination for thrill-seekers as its longest arch, directly above the Tara River, is a popular bungee jumping spot.

 This is one of the most challenging canyons to pass on the continent, but many tours do head into this area nowadays.
 This is for experienced canyoners only.
 However, the rewards are great, and the scenery is stunning.
 Located in the southern portion of the Durmitor Mountains, the peaks undulate before turning into a river and peaceful valley.

 See The River Cijevna Waterfall

-Just ten minutes by car away from Podgorica is the country’s version of the mighty Niagara Falls and is equally impressive.
+Just ten minutes by car away from Podgorica is the country’s version of the mighty Niagara Falls, which is equally impressive.
 It’s a great fishing spot and ideal for nature walks.
-If you fancy a spot of refreshment, there is a restaurant named Niagara on the river too.
+If you fancy a spot of refreshment, there is a restaurant named Niagara on the river, too.